* Adrienne Clements, LMFT-S is now accepting NEW COUPLES THERAPY CLIENTS. Please visit the Contact Page to set up your free 15 minute phone consult*

 While I formally have a Masters in Counseling, I like to joke that life granted me an honorary doctorate in resilience.
 You see, I have been humbled by life quite a bit, and have had to navigate many challenges which deepened my sense of empathy and compassion.
 For in my life I have been through major stress, illness, trauma, and loss myself.
 I understand how the complexity of stress and circumstance can influence our relationship with ourselves and others.
 And in a way, my experiences have given me a gift, for I can deeply connect and relate to others and their challenges.

 They say in school you learn a lesson to pass a test, and in life, you are given a test to learn a lesson.
 Well, I certainly have been given a lot of tests and learned a lot of lessons over my life.
 And one thing I know for sure is that change and healing are possible.
 It happened for me, and it’s possible for you too.
 You can create the life and relationships you desire in spite of your past or your circumstances if you are willing to embrace the process and do the necessary inner and outer work to get there.

 The cave you fear to enter holds the treasure you seek. – Joseph Campbell

-I specialize in supporting adults, couples, and groups to heal relationships on all levels.
-Including relationships with stress, illness, family of origin issues, and trauma.
-Combining research-informed practices with revolutionary brain + relationship science, I work from an integrative “head + heart” approach that incorporates mind, body, and spirit to help you increase resilience, release emotional baggage, and ignite holistic healing.
+I specialize in supporting adults and couples to heal relationships on all levels.
+Including relationships with stress, illness, neurodivergence, family of origin issues, and trauma.
+Combining research-informed practices with revolutionary brain + relationship science, I work from an integrative “head + heart” approach that incorporates mind, body, and spirit to help you increase resilience, release emotional baggage, and ignite healing and connection.
 Hence, Head + Heart Integrative Psychotherapy.
-I believe that only by working from a holistic perspective can we truly experience deep healing and lasting change.
+I believe that only by working from an integrative perspective can we truly experience deep healing and lasting change.